Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-api-reference.md

  This method should be called to support the following use cases:

- * Tracking Deep Link click-throughs
+ * Tracking deep link clickthroughs
    * From `application:didFinishLaunchingWithOptions`
    * Extract `userInfo` from `UIApplicationLaunchOptionsURLKey`
- * Tracking Push Message click-through
+ * Tracking push message clickthrough
    * From `application:didReceiveRemoteNotification:fetchCompletionHandler:`

  #### collectLaunchInfo